KareemSaysHi/SMALL2024-Elliptic-Curve-Coding/readme.txt

 This code computes a_p values for each of the (a priori) p^2 many elliptic curves mod p of the form y^2=x^3+ax+b.

-It does this by finding quartic residue classes and preforming some automorphism.
+It does this by finding quartic residue classes and performing some automorphism.
     - quarticclasses.cpp
 It also calculates second moments of one-parameter families.
     - quarticgrapher.cpp